Kamala Harris, unburdened by what has been, now free to run for president

 Editor

-Kamala Harris, unburdened by what has been, can finally see what can be.
+Kamala Harris, unburdened by what has been, finally sees what can be.

 With the departure of Biden, Harris is now the party’s presumptive nominee (although others may throw their hats in the ring) and this year’s presidential election has been turned upside down.